webview/webview/README.md

 This works fairly well across the platforms, see `counter-go` example for more details about how make a webview app with no web server.
 It also demonstrates how to use ReactJS, VueJS or Picodom with webview.

+### How to communicate between native Go and web UI?

+You already have seen how to use `w.Eval()` to run Javascript inside the webview.
+There is also a way to call Go code from JavaScript.

+On the low level there is a special callback, `webview.Settings.ExternalInvokeCallback` that receives a string argument.
+This string can be passed from JavaScript using `window.external.invoke_(someString)`.

+This might seem very inconvenient, and that is why there is a dedicated `webview.Bind()` API call.
+It binds an existing Go object (struct or struct pointer) and creates/injects JS API for it.
+Now you can call JS methods and they will result in calling native Go methods.
+Even more, if you modify the Go object - it can be automatically serialized to JSON and passed to the web UI to keep things in sync.

+Please, see `counter-go` example for more details about how to bind Go controllers to the web UI.

 ## Webview for C/C++ developers

 ### Getting started